rudainaa/anthro281/data/topics/activism.md

    <https://www.wilderness.org/articles/blog/alaska-natives-frontline-another-lands-battle>

    * Alaskan Natives unite against Trump
-3. Gwich’in Steering Committee--who are they and what are their goals
+3. Gwich’in Steering Committee: who are they and what are their goals

    <https://ourarcticrefuge.org/gwichin-steering-committee/>